 Germantown - Bartelso is a very small town located in the state of Illinois.
 With a population of 2,490 people and just one neighborhood, Germantown - Bartelso is the 530th largest community in Illinois.

-Unlike some towns, Germantown - Bartelso isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Germantown - Bartelso are a mix of both white- and blue-collar jobs.
+Germantown - Bartelso is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Germantown - Bartelso is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Germantown - Bartelso who work in management occupations (17.85%), office and administrative support (13.27%), and healthcare (8.76%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.45% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.45% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of people in Germantown - Bartelso who are college-educated is somewhat higher than the average US community of 21.84%: 26.56% of adults in Germantown - Bartelso have at least a bachelor's degree.